AdobeDocs/commerce-extensibility/src/pages/webhooks/index.md

 # Adobe Commerce Webhooks Overview

+Webhooks enable developers to configure synchronous logic to execute calls to external systems when an Adobe Commerce event triggers.
+Synchronous calls are required when Commerce needs to immediately compute or validate something (order totals, taxes, payments) using a 3rd party endpoint and write the result back into Adobe Commerce.
+For example, a developer needs to implement an integration with a 3rd party shipping provider to verify shipping costs.
+Before a shopper can fully check out, Commerce needs to ask the external shipping system to calculate the exact shipping rate for the order.
+Commerce then saves the response and is able to display/charge the shopper.

 ## Run a single webhook before adding a product to the cart

 This example checks an external service to determine whether there is sufficient product before the shopper adds the product to the cart.
 It creates a webhook on method `observer.checkout_cart_product_add_before`, which runs before the observer `checkout_cart_product_add_before`.